JorjaFox/library/content/posts/recaps/csi/immortality-part-1.md

 ## Quotes

-**Sara Sidle** Look, we both went our separate ways.
+**Sara** Look, we both went our separate ways.
 You're doing your Jacques Cousteau thing.
 I'm out in the field.
 Things end.
 I get it.
 But you and I are professionals.
 And as professionals, I think it's in the best interest of my case to put our game faces on... and keep it... professional...
 See...
 Mine's on.
 Ready to go in?
-**Gil Grissom** Seeing you again left me speechless.
+**Grissom** Seeing you again left me speechless.